 The Common Life community is a national ecumenical network of people who share a common life based on Christian principles and tradition and Tatamagouche Centre facilitates the network regionally.
 This is a program of all of the national Education/Retreat Centres of the United Church of Canada.

 This is a partnership project of Tatamagouche Centre and the Mennonite Central Committee, in association with the Aboriginal Rights Coalition – Atlantic and the Task Group on Aboriginal Relationships and Concerns of Maritime Conference, United Church of Canada.
-Building on the foundational work of Lnapskuk – The Neighhbours Project from 2002 to 2005, this project works toward further efforts of peace, justice and mutuality among First Nations and non-Aboriginal people and groups in the Maritime region.
+Building on the foundational work of Lnapskuk – The Neighhbours Project from 2002 to 2005, this project works toward further efforts of peace, justice and mutuality among Indigenous and non-Indigenous people and groups in the Maritime region.

 The title “Peace and Friendship” comes from the names of the series of treaties, signed in the 1700’s, between the First Nations of this region and the British Crown.
 These treaties are legal today, and inspire us toward a re-newing of good relationships, as they had been envisioned long ago.
 This project work of peace and friendship happens not only through programs at Tatamagouche Centre – new networks, gatherings, educational events and celebrations are being encouraged in all parts of our Maritime region.